Text message marketing is the next frontier of pastoral leadership.

 Send small group information to small group people.

 Send administrative information to administrators.

-Using a text message marketing software for your church without segmenting your members is like opening up a high-end sushi restaurant in farm country Wyoming—it doesn’t matter how quality your sushi is if your execution isn’t informed, intentional, and for the right people.
+Using a marketing software for your church without segmenting your members is like opening up a high-end sushi restaurant in farm country Wyoming—it doesn’t matter how quality your sushi is if your execution isn’t informed, intentional, and for the right people.